The existence of Bogomolny decompositions for gauged baby Skyrme models: Introduction

-where $\vec{S}$ is three-component vector field, such that $\mid \vec{S} \mid^{2} = 1$, $\lambda > 0$ is a coupling constant, $D_{\mu}\vec{S}=\partial_{\mu}\vec{S} + A_{\mu} (\vec{n} \times \vec{S})$ is the covariant derivative of vector field $\vec{S}$, $F_{\mu\nu}$ is field strength, called also as the curvature and $\vec{n}=[0,0,1]$ is an unit vector and $\mu, \nu = 0, 1, 2$.
-The baby Skyrme model has simpler structure, than three-dimensional Skyrme model and so it can give an opportunity of better understanding of the solutions of Skyrme model in (3+1)-dimensions.
-However, on the other hand, even in the ungauged version, it is still complicated, non-integrable, topologically non-trivial and nonlinear field theory.
-Because of this reason, it is difficult to make analytical studies of this model and so, the investigations of baby Skyrmions have very often numerical character.
-Therefore, the simplification, but of course, keeping us in the class of Skyrme-like models and simultaneosuly, giving an opportunity for analytical calculations, is important.
-One may, for example, try to define, which features of the solutions of the baby Skyrme model, are determined by which part of the model.
-So, one could neglect some particular part of the Lagrangian and so, investigate such simplified model.
-One may also simplify the problem of solving of field equations, by deriving Bogomolny equations (sometimes called as Bogomol'nyi equations) for these models, mentioned above.
-All solutions of Bogomolny equations satisfy Euler-Lagrange equations, which order is bigger than the order of Bogomolny equations.
-Bogomolny equations for ungauged restricted baby Skyrme model with the special form of $V=V(S^{3})$ were derived in \cite{Adametal2010}.\\
+The baby Skyrme model appeared firstly as an analogon (on plane) to the Skyrme model in three-dimensional space.
+The last one, was introduced by Skyrme in \cite{Skyrme1961}, \cite{Skyrme1962}, \cite{Skyrme1971}.
+It is being used for a description of the physics of strong interactions, in the case of low-energies \cite{makhankovrybakovsanyuk1993}.
+The target space of Skyrme model is $SU(2)$, \cite{Skyrme1961}, \cite{Skyrme1962}, \cite{Skyrme1971}, \cite{makhankovrybakovsanyuk1993}, and for baby Skyrme model the target space is $S^{2}$.
+In these both models, the topological classification of the static field configurations, by their winding numbers, can be done.
+Similarly to the Skyrme model, the following terms appear in the baby Skyrme model: the term of nonlinear $O(3)$ "sigma" model, the quartic term - the analogon of the Skyrme term and the potential.
+The potential, in baby Skyrme model, must occur, for existence of static solutions with finite energy.
+However, the form of the potential is not restricted.
+Many different forms of the potentials were investigated, for e.g. in \cite{PietteSchroersZakrz1995}, \cite{Karlineretal2008}, \cite{Adametal2009}, \cite{Adametal2010}, \cite{JMSpeight2010}.
+In \cite{IoannidouLecht2009} noncommutative baby Skyrmions were investigated and in \cite{DomrinLecht2013} exact BPS bound for noncommutative baby Skyrme model has bee obtained.
+The problem of peakons and Q-balls in the baby Skyrme model, was studied in \cite{Lis_2011}.
+Bogomolny bound and Bogomolny equations for gauged sigma model were derived in \cite{Schroers}.
+In \cite{Schroers2} the existence of soliton solutions of Bogomolny kind, in gauged linear sigma model in (2+1) - dimensions, was proved.
+In \cite{Ghosh}, it was shown that the Bogomolny bound of (1+1)-dimensional gauged sigma models, can be written down by using terms of two conserved charges, similarly to the Bogomolny bound of the BPS dyons in (3+1)-dimensions.
+Some new Dirac-Born-Infeld extension of BPS Skyrme model was done in \cite{Bednarski}.
+Gauged version of Faddeev-Skyrme model in (3+1)-dimensions, with Maxwell term, was discussed in \cite{ShnirZhilin}.
+In \cite{Schroersetal} some soliton solutions (in the case $V(S^{i}) = 1 - \vec{n} \cdot \vec{S}, \ (i=1,2,3), \vec{n}=[0,0,1]$) for gauged full baby Skyrme model, were studied.
+The lagrangian of the mentioned gauged full baby Skyrme model in (2+1)-dimensions, with some specific form of $V$, is the sum of \cite{Schroersetal}, \cite{Adametal2012}: "sigma" term $D_{\mu} \vec{S} \cdot D^{\mu} \vec{S}$, Skyrme term $( D^{\mu} \vec{S} \times D^{\nu} \vec{S})^{2}$, usual Maxwell term $F^{2}_{\mu \nu}$ and the potential $V(\vec{S})$, where $\vec{S}$ is three-component vector field, such that $\mid \vec{S} \mid^{2} = 1$, $\lambda > 0$ is a coupling constant, $D_{\mu}\vec{S}=\partial_{\mu}\vec{S} + A_{\mu} (\vec{n} \times \vec{S})$ is the covariant derivative of vector field $\vec{S}$, $F_{\mu\nu}$ is field strength, called also as the curvature and $\vec{n}=[0,0,1]$ is an unit vector and $\mu, \nu = 0, 1, 2$.
+The baby Skyrme model has simpler structure, than three-dimensional Skyrme model and so owing to it, we have an opportunity of better studying of the solutions of Skyrme model in (3+1)-dimensions.
+However, on the other hand, even in the ungauged version of this model, it is still non-integrable, hard, topologically non-trivial and nonlinear field theory.
+These reasons cause that it is difficult to make analytical studies of this model and so, the investigations of baby Skyrmions are very often numerical.
+Therefore, the simplification, but of course, keeping us in the class of Skyrme-like models and simultaneously, giving an opportunity for analytical calculations, is important.
+One may, for example, simplify the problem of solving of field equations, by deriving Bogomolny equations (sometimes called as Bogomol'nyi equations) for these models, mentioned above.
+All solutions of Bogomolny equations are also the solutions of the Euler-Lagrange equations (their order is bigger than the order of Bogomolny equations).
+Bogomolny equations for ungauged restricted baby Skyrme model with the special form of the potential $V=V(S^{3})$ were derived in \cite{Adametal2010}.\\